 We will usually make this salad with crisp cos or romaine lettuce as it holds up beautifully, and as we had a bumper crop of baby romaine lettuce this week we thought the timing was perfect.

-The answer is cos or romaine lettuce, it is the most nutritious lettuce compared to red leaf, green leaf, butterhead (Boston and bib) and iceberg, as it delivers more folate, potassium, beta carotene and lutein
+The answer is cos or romaine lettuce; it is the most nutritious lettuce compared to red leaf, green leaf, butterhead (Boston and bib) and iceberg, as it delivers more folate, potassium, beta carotene and lutein

 Yes, Maroulosalata can easily be prepared in advance as long as you dress it just before serving - NOT BEFORE.

-- Prepare the lettuce, herbs and green onion but make sure that they are all thoroughly dry before storing in a container or bowl in the fridge.
+- Prepare the lettuce, herbs and green onion but make sure that they are all thoroughly dry before storing them in a container or bowl in the fridge.

-- Then just before serving pour the dressing on top of the salad and toss well so that everything is well coated with the dressing.
+- Then just before serving, pour the dressing on top of the salad and toss well so that everything is well coated with the dressing.

 - Portion the vegetables into individual containers and place the dressing into small separate containers.

-- For added protein try adding grilled chicken or steak, tinned tuna or salmon, or as a vegan option falafel or some chickpeas/garbanzo beans work well.
+- For added protein, try adding grilled chicken or steak, tinned tuna or salmon, or as a vegan option, falafel or some chickpeas/garbanzo beans work well.